We've independently reviewed this article to make sure it's as accurate as we can make it.

 It’s not quite as fast to install than a quiet window air conditioner, but there’s good reason for that.
 A mini split is a much more efficient, permanent system than even the best window ac.

 The actual installation work is relatively simple.
-You only need to drill the access hole (around 3”), install the indoor and outdoor brackets, then mount the units.
+You need to drill the access hole (around 3”), run the electrical power to the location of the outdoor unit, install the indoor and outdoor brackets, then mount the units.

 You can expect a good contractor to have this done for one unit within a few hours.